skmin-lab/unixmd/docs/source/objects/qm/prog_columbus.rst

 - **mcscf_max_iter** *(integer)* - Default: *100*

-  This argument determines maximum number of (SA-)CASSCF iterations.
+  This argument determines the maximum number of (SA-)CASSCF iterations.

 \